LazyGNN: Large-Scale Graph Neural Networks via Lazy Propagation: Lazy Graph Neural Networks

-\textbf{Forward Computation.} The forward computation of mini-batch LazyGNN works as follows: The node features $(\vX_\fea)_{V^k}$ for the node set $V^k$ are sampled to form a mini-batch.
+The node features $(\vX_\fea)_{V^k}$ for the node set $V^k$ are sampled to form a mini-batch.
 The corresponding diffused node features $(\vM_\fea)_{V^k}$ of the same node set are retrieved from the feature storage $\vM_\fea$ and then combined with current node features $(\vX_\tin^k)_{V_k}$ in Eq.~\eqref{eq:mini_mix_forward}.
 The lazy forward propagation runs on the subgraph $\tA_{V^k}$ in Eq.~\eqref{eq:mini_forward_prop}.
 Finally, $(\vX_{L}^k)_{V^k_1}$ provides the prediction for target nodes $V_1^k$, which is further maintained in the features storage $\vM_\fea$.
+The embeddings of neighbor nodes $(\vX_{L}^k)_{V^k_2}$ are not accurate and not stored.